juan-ee/juan-ee/README.md

 ## 🌟 Summary

-👋 Hi I'm Juan, a software engineer with over 3 years of hands-on experience in full-stack development, primarily focusing on Node.js and Go.
-I pride myself on crafting efficient, scalable solutions for diverse business needs.
-Alongside my engineering pursuits, I embarked on an enlightening journey into the world of AI and ML, with a two-year deep dive into machine learning concepts and techniques, through my master's degree in Data Science.
-I'm proficient in cloud-based solutions with a strong inclination towards AWS technologies, adept in working with microservices architectures, and have comprehensive knowledge of both relational and non-relational databases.
+👋 Hi I'm Juan, a Software Engineer with 4+ years of experience, specializing in cloud technologies such as AWS and Azure, and proficient in programming languages including Node.js, Go, and Python.
+Recently, I have focused on big data projects using Databricks to develop scalable data pipelines.
+I hold multiple certifications, such as AWS Solutions Architect – Associate, Microsoft Certified: Azure Fundamentals (AZ-900), and Azure AI Engineer Associate (AI-102).
+I also have a master’s degree in Data Science, which has enhanced my expertise in machine learning and artificial intelligence, allowing me to deliver innovative, data-driven solutions to complex business challenges.

 ---